cvxpy/cvxpy/doc/source/updates/index.rst

    you want to use this type of constraint in your model, you will need to instantiate ``PowCone3D`` and/or ``PowConeND`` objects manually.
 Dual variables are not yet implemented for ``PowConeND`` objects.
 At present, only SCS and MOSEK support power cone constraints.
+ - We fixed a bug in our MOSEK interface that was introduced in version 1.1.6.
+The "unknown" status code was not being handled correctly, resulting in ValueErrors rather than SolverErrors.
+   Users can now expect a SolverError when MOSEK returns an "unknown" status code (as was standard before).

 .. _changes116: